-The NC Balance of State Continuum of Care has developed these system standards to give specific guidelines for how best to operate regional coordinated entry systems to achieve the goal of ending homelessness.
-These guidelines create consistency across the Balance of State regions, protect our mutual clients by putting their needs first, and provide a baseline for holding all CoC coordinated entry systems to a specific standard of care.
+The North Carolina Balance of State Continuum of Care (NC BoS CoC) has developed these written standards to give specific guidelines for how best to operate regional coordinated entry systems to achieve the goal of making homelessness rare, brief, and non-recurring.
+These guidelines create consistency across the CoC's regions, protect our mutual clients by putting their needs first, and provide a baseline for holding all CoC coordinated entry systems to a specific standard of care.

-The Department of Housing and Urban Development (HUD) requires every Continuum of Care to evaluate outcomes of projects funded under the Emergency Solutions Grants program and the Continuum of Care program and report to HUD (24 CFR 578.7(a)7).
-In consultation with recipients of ESG program funds within the geographic area, CoCs must establish and operate either a centralized or coordinated entry system that provides an initial, comprehensive assessment of the needs of individual and families for housing and services.
+The Department of Housing and Urban Development (HUD) requires every CoC to evaluate outcomes of projects funded under the Emergency Solutions Grants (ESG) Program and the CoC Program and report to HUD (24 CFR 578.7(a)7).
+In consultation with recipients of ESG Program funds within the geographic area, CoCs must establish and operate either a centralized or coordinated entry system that provides an standardized, comprehensive assessment of the needs of individual and families for housing and services.

-- In consultation with recipients of ESG and CoC program funds within the geographic area, CoCs must establish and consistently follow written standards for providing CoC assistance.
-At a minimum, these standards must include: Policies and procedures for evaluating individuals' and families' eligibility for and determining the process for prioritizing eligible households in transitional housing, rapid rehousing, and permanent supportive housing programs. - Policies and procedures for coordination among emergency shelters, transitional housing programs, essential service providers, homelessness prevention programs, rapid rehousing programs, and permanent supportive housing programs. - Definitions for participation in the CoC's Homelessness Management Information System (or comparable database for domestic violence or victims' service programs).
+- In consultation with recipients of ESG and CoC Program funds within the geographic area, CoCs must establish and consistently follow written standards for providing CoC assistance.
+At a minimum, these standards must include policies and procedures for evaluating individuals' and families' eligibility and determining the process for prioritizing eligible households for rapid rehousing and permanent supportive housing programs. - Policies and procedures for coordination among emergency shelters, transitional housing programs, essential service providers, homelessness prevention programs, rapid rehousing programs, and permanent supportive housing programs. - Definitions for participation in the CoC's Homelessness Management Information System (HMIS) or comparable database for victim service providers.

-The Balance of State Continuum of Care developed coordinated entry system standards to ensure:
+The NC BoS CoC has developed coordinated entry written standards to ensure:

-- System accountability to individuals and families experiencing homelessness, specifically populations at greater risk or with the longest histories of homelessness - System compliance with the Department of Housing and Urban Development - Consistency across regional coordinated entry systems - Adequate staff competence and training, specific to the target population served and services, is well advertised, and includes a comprehensive and standardized assessment tool.1
+- System accountability to individuals and families experiencing homelessness, specifically populations at greater risk or with the longest histories of homelessness - System compliance with HUD regulations and priorities - Consistency across regional coordinated entry systems - Adequate staff competence and training, specific to the target population served